klietus/SignalZero/README.md

 4. **Expose APIs** → Make operational calls available.
 5. **Run Smoke Tests** → Confirm minimum defense set and council readiness.
 6. **Monitor Ephemeral Metrics** → Adjust or halt if thresholds are crossed.

+## Booting on Claude
+Due to length restrictions in the Claude system load the files from the symbolic system directory into a project.
+You might have to convince Claude it's able to emulate the system.

 ---
 ### [Documentation](./docs/README.md)